devon-dan/modsim-language-server/docs/intellij-setup.md

    ```bash
    node --version
    ```
+2. **On Windows, use `npx.cmd` instead of `npx`** in the command line configuration
-2. Test the language server manually:
+3. Test the language server manually:
    ```bash
    npx modsim-language-server --stdio
    ```
    Type something and press Enter - you should see JSON-RPC messages
-3. Check IntelliJ's event log (**Help → Show Log in Explorer/Finder**)
+4. Check IntelliJ's event log (**Help → Show Log in Explorer/Finder**)
-4. Restart IntelliJ IDEA
+5. Restart IntelliJ IDEA

 ### LSP plugin errors in event log

 **Symptoms**: Errors mentioning "LSP" or "Language Server" in the event log

 **Solutions**:
+1. **On Windows, ensure you use `npx.cmd` not just `npx`**
-1. Update the LSP Support plugin to the latest version
+2. Update the LSP Support plugin to the latest version
-2. Try using absolute path to npx:
+3. Try using absolute path to npx:
    - Windows: `C:\Program Files\nodejs\npx.cmd modsim-language-server --stdio`
    - macOS/Linux: `/usr/local/bin/npx modsim-language-server --stdio`
-3. Use global installation instead:
+4. Use global installation instead:
    ```bash
    npm install -g modsim-language-server
    ```